-These form a significant part of our 301 Monitoring, Evaluation and Learning (MEL) System and 302 MEL Plan, developed according to the ISEAL Code and published on the SEG website.
+These form a significant part of our 301 Monitoring, Evaluation and Learning (MEL) System and 302 MEL Plan, developed according to the ISEAL Code and published on the SEG website .

-Component Measures Output measures 1.
-Commitment to legality The level of illegal trade in glass eels (number of tonnes) measured as the unaccountable reported catch in Europe The indicative level of illegal trade (in tonnes) as reported by Europol 2.
+COMPONENT MEASURES Output measures 1.
+Commitment to legality The level of illegal trade in glass eels (number of tonnes) measured as the unaccountable reported catch in Europe 2.
 Trading in certified eel • The number and % of businesses in each part of the sector achieving the standard 3.
-Traceability Amount (tonnes) and proportion (%) of sales that are certified traceable from a responsible source 5.
-Glass eel fishing The amount (tonnes) and proportion (%) of glass eels caught from each certified and non-certified fisheries % survival rates from fishing handling 6.
-Yellow & silver eel fishing • The amount (tonnes) and proportion (%) of yellow and silver eel fisheries caught from each certified and non-certified fisheries 7.
-Eel buying and trading • The amount (tonnes) and proportion (%) of eels from each certified and non-certified fisheries 8.
-Eel Farming • Amount (tonnes) and proportion of certified eels passing through eel farms 9.
-Restocking • The % (number) of all glass eels caught provided for restocking 10.
+Traceability Amount (tonnes) and proportion (%) of sales that are certified traceable from a responsible source 4.
+Glass eel fishing The amount (tonnes) and proportion (%) of glass eels caught from each certified and non-certified fisheries survival rates from fishing handling 5.
+Yellow & silver eel fishing The amount (tonnes) and proportion (%) of yellow and silver eel fisheries caught from each certified and non-certified fisheries 6.
+Eel buying and trading The amount (tonnes) and proportion (%) of eels from each certified and non-certified fisheries 7.
+Eel Farming Amount (tonnes) and proportion of certified eels passing through eel farms 8.
+Restocking • The % (number) of all glass eels caught provided for restocking 9.
 Wholesale & retail Number and proportion of businesses, and proportion of sales using the relevant logo to denote product is traceable, responsibly sourced Suppliers and consumers have confidence that the label is credible and they understand what it means Impact measures Environmental Glass eel returns as reported by the ICES WGEEL recruitment index Silver eel escapement in Eel Management Districts, as reported by ICES WGEEL Protection for the European eel achieves the target of 40% survival Barriers to migration are removed or adequately mitigated, initially to meet the 25,000km river target in the Swimways Network by 2030 Wetland habitats are restored to increase the quantity, quality and connectivity of the aquatic environment for eels.

 Social Number of people employed (certified and whole sector) Greater engagement of all stakeholders interested in the European eel Illegal eel trade is minimised (ultimate goal is 0%) An increasing proportion (ultimate goal 100%), of eel fishing, trade and consumption demonstrates its commitment to protection and responsible use by meeting the SEG standard The Sustainable Eel Group is a successful advocate of eel protection, sustainable use and recovery with governments and stakeholders.
-Economic Total value of sales of eel (certified, uncertified, consumption and restocking) € The damaging effects of water operations to eel populations are minimised, The livelihoods of those that fish and trade responsibly in eel are maintained.
+Economic Total value of sales of eel (certified, uncertified, consumption and restocking) €.
+The damaging effects of water operations to eel populations are minimised, The livelihoods of those that fish and trade responsibly in eel are maintained.